TJAdryan/gpu_rapids_demo/README.md

 # GPU Data Accelerator

 A benchmarking project that compares CPU-based pandas operations with GPU-accelerated cuDF processing, revealing important insights about I/O vs computation bottlenecks in data processing workflows.
+This is very narrow example to illustrate the type of performance gain I could expect on some of the data jobs that run in my pipelines.
+The examples at the nvidia project https://rapids.ai/ will give a better sense of the possibilities.

 ## Project Overview